ovh/docs/pages/cloud/dedicated/esxi-network-HG-Scale/guide.en-gb.md

 ## Requirements

-- a public block of IP addresses in your account, with a minimum of four addresses
+- a public block of IP addresses in your account, with a minimum of four addresses.
+The block must be pointed to the vRack.
 - your chosen private IP address range
 - a [vRack compatible dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/){.external}
 - a [vRack](https://www.ovh.co.uk/solutions/vrack/){.external} service activated in your account